Hero (2022 Indian film): Release

 The film was initially scheduled to release on 26 January 2022, however, owing to the postponement of other major films like RRR, Heros release date was advanced to 15 January 2022, coinciding with the festival of Sankranti.
 The film's digital rights were brought by Hotstar and premiered on February 11, 2022.
 The satellite rights were brought by Star Maa.

 Reception

 The film received mixed reviews from critics praising the cast performances, visuals, humour and action sequences, but criticize the latter half and termed it as silly.

 Neeshita Nyayapati of The Times of India, rated the film 3/5 and wrote, "Hero had the potential to be a film that keeps you on the edge of your seat while ensuring you leave the cinema hall having laughed your heart out."
 A Sakshi critic appreciated the direction, screenplay and performances, with a particular praise to the film's humour.
 A reviewer from Eenadu also echoed the same but felt that the latter half was too silly for a serious subject.
-Pinkvilla concluded its review by writing, "If you watch Hero with the expectation that it's a facetious crime comedy and an unabashed mindless entertainer, you won't be disappointed."